Balsamic Steak Sheet Pan Dinner… That’s right, steak and sides made entirely on one baking pan!

-- Meanwhile, rub dijon mustard over all sides of the steaks.
+Meanwhile, rub Dijon mustard over all sides of the steaks.
 Salt and pepper liberally on all sides.
 Then whisk the honey, balsamic vinegar, thyme, 1/2 teaspoon salt, and 1/4 teaspoon ground pepper together in a small bowl.

 - Once the potatoes have roasted for 20 minutes, push them to the sides of the pan and place the steaks on the sheet pan.
 Spread the green beans in between the steaks.

-- Place the sheet pan back on the center rack and turn the oven on broil.
+Place the sheet pan back on the center rack and turn the oven on broil.
 Broil the steaks for 5 minutes.
 Then flip the steaks over and drizzle the balsamic glaze over the top.
-Broil another 3-4 minutes, until the steak are medium-rare and the glaze is bubbling.
+Broil another 3-4 minutes, until the steaks are medium-rare and the glaze is bubbling.
 Remove from the oven and serve warm.

 Quick Shrimp Rogan Josht with Saffron Basmati Rice Next Post

 Vegan Creamy Golden Vegetable Soup